U.S. says surveillance thwarted NYSE attack, Somali funding

 The other, a San Diego money laundering investigation tied to financing for a Somali militia, is among the 27 cases cited in a Reuters report Tuesday in which the U.S. government filed public notice that it used a Foreign Intelligence Surveillance Act warrant.

-A defense lawyer involved in both cases criticized the government claims, suggesting the allegations were overblown.
+A defence lawyer involved in both cases criticized the government claims, suggesting the allegations were overblown.

 General Keith Alexander, director of the NSA, told Congress that he planned to provide classified details on 50 such cases to the Intelligence Committee by Wednesday.